Daimler Motoren Gesellschaft

 The enterprise began to produce petrol engines but after the success of a small number of race cars built on contract by Wilhelm Maybach for Emil Jellinek, it began to produce the Mercedes model of 1902.
 After this automobile production expanded to become DMG's main product, and it built several models.

-Because of the post World War One German economic crisis, DMG merged in 1926 with Benz & Cie., becoming Daimler-Benz and adopting Mercedes-Benz as its automobile trademark.
+Because of the post World War One German economic crisis, in 1926 DMG merged with Benz & Cie., becoming Daimler-Benz and adopting Mercedes-Benz as its automobile trademark.
 A further merger occurred in 1998 with Chrysler Corporation to become DaimlerChrysler.
-The name was changed again to just Daimler AG in 2007 when Chrysler was sold, and most recently in 2022, the name was changed once more to the Mercedes-Benz Group.
+The name was changed again to just Daimler AG in 2007 when Chrysler was sold.
+Most recently in 2022, the name was changed once more to the Mercedes-Benz Group.

 History

 Daimler, Maybach, and DMG at Seelberg

 By 1882 both Daimler and Maybach had left Nikolaus Otto's Deutz AG Gasmotorenfabrik.
 In 1890 they founded their own engine business, Daimler Motoren Gesellschaft (DMG).
 Its purpose was the construction of small, high speed engines they had developed based on the same stationary engine technology.

 DMG thus grew out of an extension of the independent businesses of Daimler and Maybach, who would revolutionize the world with their inventions for the automobile of a four-stroke petrol engine, carburetor, and so on.
 They would manufacture small internal combustion engines suitable for use on land, sea, and in the air (the basis for a symbol Daimler devised of a three pointed star, with each point indicating a different way).

 On 5 July 1887 Daimler purchased a property in Seelberg Hill (Cannstatt) previously owned by Zeitler & Missel who had used it as a precious metal foundry.
 The site covered 2,903 square meters, cost 30,200 Goldmark, and from it they produced engines for their successful Neckar motorboat.
 They also sold licences for others to make their engine products and Seelberg became a centre of the rapidly growing automobile industry.